 His letter is in full support of the underground market and how they operate.

 “We hereby condemn the “Desist Letters” from the Governor Murphy Administration being sent to Cannabis “gifting” retailers.
-We see this as potentially the opening salvo of a crackdown – that could lead to an all-out war upon those trading cannabis outside the exclusive legal framework set up by the Murphy Administration to benefit Canada, Wall Street, and others outside of New Jersey investors instead of the farmers and workers of New Jersey,” the letter reads.
+We see this as potentially the opening salvo of a crackdown.
+This could lead to an all-out war upon those trading cannabis outside the exclusive legal framework set up by the Murphy Administration to benefit Canada, Wall Street, and others outside of New Jersey investors instead of the farmers and workers of New Jersey,” the letter reads.

 Many online have been upset that the New Jersey Attorney General decided to attack four prominent gifting companies operating openly as legitimate businesses.

-NJWeedman has a skeptical attitude towards the provisions a range of prominent cannabis advocates fought for, such as the inclusion of impact zones that will receive cannabis tax revenue, micro license businesses, and special treatment for women, minorities, and disabled veterans with the establishment of an office in the NJ Cannabis Regulatory Commission dedicated to that.
+NJWeedman has a skeptical attitude towards the provisions a range of prominent cannabis advocates fought for.
+Most notable is the inclusion of impact zones.
+They will receive cannabis tax revenue, micro license businesses, and special treatment for women, minorities, and disabled veterans, with the establishment of an office in the NJ Cannabis Regulatory Commission dedicated to that.
 The bill first introduced by Senator Nick Scutari (D-Union) indeed did not include those provisions.
-But there is indeed a path forward for gifting companies to receive licenses ultimately.
+But there is indeed a path forward for gifting companies to ultimately receive licenses.

 Fighting for Gifting Companies

 Green Party candidate for Governor and Lt.
 Governor Madelyn Hoffman and Heather Warburton also issued a letter supporting the gifting companies.

 The underground market often supplies many who cannot afford the steep prices of the established medical cannabis dispensaries.
 Patients need it to treat their medical conditions.

 “We voted to legalize all cannabis.
 But especially the high-quality cannabis from local Jersey people we have come to know and love,” the Green Party wrote.